bgotink/IngressIdentity/README.md

 under the MIT license.
 For more information, see `LICENSE.md`.

 ## Notice
-This project contains code by John Resig, jQuery and the @twbs project.
+This project contains code by John Resig, jQuery, Sugar and the @twbs project.
 For more information, see `NOTICE.md`.

 The images in `img/logo` are licensed as `Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported`,